Kiszuriwalilibori/gogo/README.md

 -   That site is hosted on GH Pages
 -   Is available on https://kiszuriwalilibori.github.io/gogo/
 -   For local copy: 1. fetch/clone repo 2. run npm install (note ready for yarn).
-3. Add .env file with content REACT_APP_API_KEY {your Google key}.
-3 run with npm run
+3. Add .env file with content REACT_APP_API_KEY ={your Google key}.
+3 add REACT_APP_PASSWORD ={your passwor here} key to .env file.
+4. run with npm run

 ## Browser Support